-A visit to the cantilevered Chinese fishing nets along the shoreline of Fort Kochi beach is one of the best things to do in Kochi.
+A visit to the cantilevered Chinese fishing nets along the shoreline of Fort Kochi beach is one of the best places to visit in Kochi.
 These Chinese fishing nets are arguably the most popular tourist attractions in Kochi which are greatly photographed, especially at sunset.

 Irrespective of who brought them in first, the Chinese fishing nets are a significant symbol of the rich exchange of culture during that time.

 These shore-operated Chinese fishing nets work on simple physics, much like a weighing balance going up and down according to the weights placed on it.

 The elegant construction of the Chinese fishing nets are made up of bamboo, teak wood and ropes and it takes usually a team of five to six men to operate the nets on the platform.

 Also, along the shoreline of Fort Kochi beach, you can find street vendors serving up the best catches of the day!